-Which city is cheaper, Kansas City or Gainesville?
+Which place is cheaper, Kansas City or Gainesville?

 These are the overall average travel costs for the two destinations.